John Polakowski: After the assembly

 In 1925, Polakowski was appointed as a fire alarm operator for the City of Milwaukee fire department, and was on that job as of the Milwaukee City Hall fire on the evening of October 9, 1929, during which he and two colleagues remained at their posts on the sixth floor of City Hall while firefighters struggled to control the blaze.

-He was working as a real estate broker when his wife Anna died December 26, 1959, at the age of 65, at which time they had eight children: Grace, Audrey, Arline, Ellen, Jean, George, Daniel and John Jr. Daniel's full name was Daniel Webster Hoan Polakowski; he had been named after Socialist Milwaukee mayor Dan Hoan.
+He was working as a real estate broker when his wife Anna died December 26, 1959, at the age of 65, at which time they had eight children.
+Daniel's full name was Daniel Webster Hoan Polakowski; he had been named after Socialist Milwaukee mayor Dan Hoan.

-In 1965-1970 Polakowski was an organizer of the Allied Council of Senior Citizens, a senior citizens' rights organization in Milwaukee; at one point he was their president.
+In 1965–1970 Polakowski was an organizer of the Allied Council of Senior Citizens, a senior citizens' rights organization in Milwaukee; at one point he was their president.
 As of 1969, he was supervisor of Project Involve, an anti-poverty program aimed at helping the elderly.